AkshatJain9/Fitomatic/Report.md

 ## Conflict Resolution Protocol

-Find a neutral member for the given issue to delegate a discussion between the disagreeing parties.
-Given that we were all in charge of different sections of the app, we always had someone who could be neutral given they had no involvement in at least some area of the app.
-Construct a positives and negatives list outlining the key aspects of the conflict.
+A neutral third party will be agreed upon by both parties to mediate the conflict.
+Given that each member is responsible for different sections of the app, a mediator should be found within the group itself, however, if this is not an option, the parties can agree to have a mediator outside the group.
+Each party will work together with the mediator to define the conflict in their own words, constructing a single definition of the conflict.
+A list of positives and negatives outlining the key points of issue causing the conflict will be created.
 These should be considered relative to the specifications of the assignment as well as practical concerns regarding the usability and our workload.
-Where possible, the first option should always be to combine ideas where there is room to do so.
-However, if the conflict still continues hear all sides of the argument in full and hold a final group vote where a solution will be made based on assignment specifications and mutual compromise.
+The goal of the mediation is for consensus to be achieved through compromise.
+If the conflict still persists, a decision will be made by a majority vote by the entire group.

 ## Application Description